semioticrobotic/semioticrobotic.info/2020-09-13-goodmorning-america.md

 Vaporwave has a future.
 It always has.
 But does that future have a future?

 The trick will be not only dreaming the thing, but _releasing it._

-**Pairs well with:** An autographed portrait of Al Roker from your trip to New York City on September 10, 2001.